 This reading list consists of the best introductions and discussions of Socrates’s thinking, as well as the best primary sources from ancient times that document his life and philosophy.
 Let’s dive in!

 Published in 1991, Gregory Vlastos’s celebrated Socrates: Ironist and Moral Philosopher is a fantastic place to start for anyone with an interest in Socrates and his central place at the turning point of Western philosophy.
-Considering Socrates never wrote anything down, Vlastos provides a clear, illuminating assessment of ancient source material to paint a vivid picture of Socrates the man, as well as Socrates the great philosopher.
-With its consistent, considered, nuanced analysis on the Socratic search for how we should live, Vlastos’s book is essential reading for anyone interested in why Socrates is one of the most important figures in philosophy.

-If you’re seeking to dive a little deeper with your Socrates scholarship, look no further than The Cambridge Companion to Socrates, edited by Donald R. Morrison in 2010.
-Morrison draws together a fantastic collection of essays from various scholars discussing Socrates’s views on knowledge, reality, politics, ethics, love, and the arts.
-With its 436 pages packed full of insight — with chapters ordered in a linked, progressive sequence — this collection of essays is a brilliant accompaniment for those seeking a deeper understanding of Socrates’s thought.
+With its 436 pages packed full of insight — with chapters ordered in a linked, progressive sequence — The Cambridge Companion to Socrates is a brilliant accompaniment for those seeking a deeper understanding of Socrates’s thought.

-A famous comic play in its own right, the ancient dramatist Aristophanes’s The Clouds provides a sharp contrast to the rather heroic and wise Socrates we find in Plato’s dialogues.
-The Clouds lampoons Socrates as a comic figure.
-In fact, some of the accusations that Socrates faces in Plato’s The Last Days of Socrates find their origin here, with the play possibly impacting Socrates’s chances of receiving a fair trial.
 As well as it being incredible that we have this 2,500-year-old counterpoint to Plato, Aristophanes’s play is an important read philosophically, revealing common rebutalls Socrates faced from his contemporaries.
 For those looking to broaden their perspective on Socrates, this is an essential read.

-If you’re looking for a one-stop shop for all of Plato’s Socratic dialogues, it doesn’t get much better than Plato: Complete Works, edited and introduced by Cooper and Hutchinson.
 The entire surviving corpus of works attributed to Plato is presented here in modern translations with useful contextual information on composition and chronology, as well as essential discussion on the extent to which the Socrates that features in each text is the historical Socrates himself, or Socrates the Platonic character, whom Plato preserved even after Socrates’s death (as discussed in our Plato reading list).
-This is unarguably the definitive edition of Plato’s writings in English, in which his profoundly thought provoking and entertaining dialogues sing.
-At 1,800 pages, it’s a beast of an anthology — but you won’t need another!

 Are there any other books you think should be on this list?
 Let us know via email or drop us a message on Twitter or Instagram.